qufeihu/exampleDataProject/README.md

 # exampleDataProject
 Date: 2023-03-16

-Test for DSCI521 Lecture2 \n
+Test for DSCI521 Lecture2

-Authour:Qufei Hu \n
+Authour:Qufei Hu

-Some Contents to test Git History \n
+Some Contents to test Git History